iriscodinggit/libft/README.md

 # 🧱 Libft | My First Personal C Library 📚✨

-Welcome to my **Libft** project, a compilation of my **own standard C library** functions built from scratch — because who needs to `strcpy` when you can write your own? 💪
+Welcome to my **Libft** project, a compilation of my **own standard C library** functions built from scratch... because who needs to `strcpy` when you can write your own? 💪

 ---